 Funding Policy - Ohio law authorizes STRS Ohio to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
 Active employee members do not contribute to the Plan.
 All benefit recipients pay a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
-For 2012, STRS Ohio allocated employer contributions equal to 1% of covered payroll to post-employment health care.
-The School's required contributions for health care for the fiscal year ended June 30, 2012 and 2011 were \$3,094 and \$930, respectively.
-The entire amount was contributed for fiscal year 2011.
-For fiscal year 2012, the amount contributed was 87 percent.
-The School's unpaid contribution for fiscal year 2012 has been recorded as a liability.
+For 2011, STRS Ohio allocated employer contributions equal to 1% of covered payroll to post-employment health care.
+The School's required contributions for health care for the fiscal year ended June 30, 2012 was \$10,114.
+For fiscal year 2012, the School has contributed 69% of the required amount.
+The unpaid contribution has been recorded as a liability.